jepler/mailpie/README.md

 ## INSTALLATION

 Site-wide installation:

     $ sudo python setup.py install

 Personal installation:

     $ python setup.py install --home=$HOME

 Make sure that $HOME/lib/python is on PYTHONPATH

 See distutils documentation for more installation options.

+You can also add variables to your bourne-like shell's environment so that you can invoke the commands in scripts/ using the modules from lib/ (e.g., to test without installing):

+    $ . environ.sh

 ## USAGE